Meet The Team

 Zoona Sarwar, MBBS, MS – Dr. Sarwar is an epidemiologist with particular expertise in rapid descriptive analyses and complex multivariable regression analyses.
 She enjoys challenging questions and getting new insights from complex datasets.

-Regulatory Compliance and Clinical Trial Support
+Regulatory Compliance, and Clinical Trial Support

 Theresa Lander, Research Regulatory Specialist III – Ms. Lander has extensive experience in research regulatory support and interfacing with the Office of Research Administration and the IRB.
 She is available for assistance with online IRB applications (iRIS) and the OUHSC grants and contracts software (SoonerTrack).
-In addition, she can guide new faculty and trainees through the required IRB training.

 Stephanie Mitchell, RN, Clinical Trials Research Nurse - Ms. Mitchell has over 20 years of experience as a Research RN in surgery and gastrointestinal research combined, in both inpatient and outpatient protocols.
 She has extensive experience in research compliance, consenting patients, collecting data and maintaining documentation, performing blood draws and processing specimens.